ProtoRiot/Toybox-Riot-Mod/README.md

 ### **Current Exploration**

-- **Testing Firmware:** We’re currently experimenting with alternative firmware.
+- **Testing Firmware:** We’re currently experimenting with alternative firmware for the V2 version.
 Details will be provided as we gather results.
 - **Mechanical Tweaks:** Small adjustments are being tested to see their impact on print quality and speed.
+These tweaks should work for both the V1 and V2 models.

 ---